-The following eCQI project plan focuses on utilizing HIT functionality and data, along with clinical best practices to advance your quality improvement projects.
-Sprints or PDSA cycles will be utilized for each planned change.
-Following is a detailed generic project plan that can be used for most eCQI projects, focusing on the use of HIT to advance your QI goals (see appendix L for an eCQI Project Management checklist):
+The following eCQI project plan focuses on using HIT functionality and data, along with clinical best practices to advance quality improvement projects.
+Sprints or PDSA cycles will be used for each planned change.
+Following is a detailed generic project plan that can be used for most eCQI projects, focusing on the use of HIT to advance QI goals.
+(See appendix L for an eCQI Project Management Checklist.)